l-palermo/App-boilerplate-Y.W.L.V.C/README.md

 What I like about webpack and similar building tools is that I can directly see what loaders and plugins my code depends on, this allows me to consider more carefully the dependencies I decide to add to the code base.
 This means more control over the final built.

-Webpack has also some downsides.
+Webpack has also some downside.
 Dead code elimination or tree-shaking is not as efficient, the bundle size can still be large if compared with other contenders.
 Code splitting requires some thoughts and settings.
 It allows 3 approaches for this: define multiple entry points, CommonChunckPlugin, Dynamic imports.
 The contenders do this automatically but for learning's purposes are good to give it some thoughts.